 Trading In The Forex Market

-In terms of size and volume, the forex market is the largest, valuing over $6.6 trillion per day in 2019.
+The forex market is the largest in terms of size and volume, valuing over $6.6 trillion per day in 2019.
 The largest trading centres for forex trading are London, New York, Singapore, and Tokyo.

 The foreign exchange market remains operative for five days a week, with Saturday and Sunday being holidays, 24 hours a day.
 It is a highly liquid market.
 Because of its nature, the foreign exchange market is different from the other markets.

 In the spot market, settlement happens within two days of acquiring the currency.
 The only difference is the Canadian dollar, which traders must settle on the next business day.